duykhoa/quote_center/data/JimRohn.md

 One of the secrets to success is ideas mixed with inspiration.

 Nothing is more powerful for your future than being a gatherer of good ideas and information.
-That’s called doing your homework.
+That's called doing your homework.

 Learn how to be happy with what you have while you pursue all that you want.